How to save in retirement

 If you’d like to put some money to one side – either as a lump sum or on a regular basis - it can be quite easy to find tax-efficient savings products in retirement.

 Quite simply, you can start saving with as little as £1 and there are a range of different accounts available for you to choose from.
 Banks and building societies pay interest on any savings in standard bank accounts as well as deposit accounts.
 You can save in lump sums, or by regular amounts on a regular basis.

 It does however pay to look for an account that offers a higher level of interest, perhaps in return for a longer notice period for withdrawals if you want to save and maximise the return you get on your money.
 The rate of interest offered on a savings account is often expressed as Annual Equivalent Rate (AER).

 Another option is an ISA, which is a tax-efficient savings and investment account.
 You can find out more information on how much you can save tax-free on the Gov.uk website.

 This is the annual rate of interest payable on your savings.
 In order for you to compare different products easily, providers express the interest that they are offering in terms of the AER.
 For a quick explanation, take a look at this short film:

 I’m saving for my family’s future, what should I look at?

 If you want to save to help your grandchildren, there are a number of products you can look at:

 Child savings accounts

 You’ll need to open the account in the child’s name with documentation, such as the child’s birth certificate.
-As long as the child earns less than the personal allowance (currently £11,000), you can fill out an R85 form and make sure any interest is paid without tax being deducted automatically.

 If you’re really looking forward and thinking about savings over the long term, then a stakeholder pension could be hugely beneficial for your grandchildren.